SaltwaterC/aws2js/README.md

  * HTTPS-only APIs communication
  * Proper error reporting
- * Simple to write clients for a specific AWS service
+ * Simple to write clients for a specific AWS service (abstracts most of the low level plumbing)
  * Simple to use AWS API calls
- * Higher level clients for specific work flows (proposed)
+ * Higher level clients for specific work flows
  * Proper documentation

 ## Supported services